 Bob’s Cove

-Bob’s Cove is another short walk at 12 Mile Delta, close to Queenstown – it’s actually one I missed out on, so don’t make the same mistake as me!
+Bob’s Cove is another short walk around 12 Mile Delta, close to Queenstown.
 It’s a bit confusing as there is a track you can follow from 12 Mile Delta campsite, or you can park at the designated car park for a short and relatively easy walk.
+Parking is tricky here, and each time I drove past here the car park was full with many cars parked on the (busy) road.
 There’s a beautiful beach and jetty here – don’t forget your swimsuits and towels!
-Pin the exact point of the car park on GoogleMaps, as it’s not signposted from the road.
+Pin the exact point of the car park on GoogleMaps, as it’s not very well-signposted from the road.

 Distance: 2km